lespicker/jekyll-bootstrap/_posts/2015-10-12-maine-fall.md

 I was driving back to my motel late in the afternoon, when my eye caught the scene you see here.
 I pulled over, as did about a dozen other cars, to capture this scene.
 It reminds me, yet again, of why I love being here, especially at this time of year.

 The image was shot with a Nikon D810, 24-70mm Nikkor lens @ 70mm, 1/30 sec @ f11 (-2/3 EV).
-I used a 3-stop graduated neutral density filterer the sky and tilted it a bit to deal with the bright colors in the trees on the left.
+I used a 3-stop graduated neutral density filter for the sky and tilted it a bit to deal with the bright colors in the trees on the left.
 I opened the shadows on the right side just a tad in post.
 I may end up cloning out the branch on the upper left when I get back to the studio.

 In any event, this was the end of a good day and I'll say thanks to the photo gods.
 Tomorrow it's supposed to rain!